Lelystad Airport: 20th century: Foundation and early years

-Expansion
+21st century: Expansion

+The Aviodrome museum moved to Lelystad Airport from Schiphol in 2003.
+Because of the museum, various aviation events are held at the airport.
+AIS Flight Academy started an airline in 2009, AIS Airlines, and is headquartered at Lelystad Airport.

 Despite not having obtained all required permits from relevant authorities yet, expansion of the airport was begun in 2010.
 The runway was to be extended to a total length of 2700 m, long enough to facilitate all aircraft of the Boeing 737 and Airbus A320 families, and also suitable for operations with wide bodies like the Boeing 787 and Airbus A350, although not at maximum take off weight.
 The ILS (instrument landing system) was tested in June 2018.
 The new terminal was to be built in phases, easily expandable when the airport grows.
 The terminal building was finished in 2018, and should be capable of handling 25,000 flights per year.
 It can easily be expanded to handle up to 45,000 flights (7 to 8 million passengers) per year if required.
 The same strategy is used for the airside apron and aircraft stands, starting with four stands but with space for a total of twelve or more stand.
 The number of allowed aircraft movements is much discussed in the Netherlands and if the terminal is allowed to open, the airport will start the first year of operation at only 4,000 commercial movements per year, which means only around eleven movements daily.

 The airport has its own exit from the A6 motorway, connecting it to Amsterdam, with travel times around 40–45 minutes when traffic allows.
 A public bus service also takes travelers to the Lelystad Centrum railway station, where trains run frequently in the direction of Amsterdam, Schiphol Airport and The Hague, Zwolle and Groningen.

 A 10-year concession for all handling (landside and airside) was awarded to Viggo, a Dutch handling company.

 The expansion of Lelystad Airport was driven by Amsterdam Airport Schiphol upon reaching its maximum of 500,000 allowed aircraft movements.
 The House of Representatives passed a motion in January 2024 to block the usage of the airport for commercial aviation, leaving it to the responsible minister to decide whether to execute the motion.

 As of January 2025, the saga of opening Lelystad airport to commercial traffic had dragged on for at least a decade.
 The Schiphol Group's CFO hoped for a resolution in 2025, but one had been expected in 2024.
 To this day, the airport still has not all required permits required for commercial operations.
-Meanwhile the Dutch Department of Defense has also expressed its desire to use Lelystad airport for F-35 operations.
+Meanwhile, the Dutch Department of Defense has also expressed its desire to use Lelystad airport for F-35 operations.
 Local and provincial authorities have expressed their unwillingness to cooperate with that idea unless opening of the commercial terminal is permitted in tandem.